easifem/vikasSharma/_posts/2021-09-7-numbers-in-lua.md

 ---
-title: 'Numbers in Lua <i class="fas fa-heart text-warning"></i>'
+title: 'Numbers in Lua'
 tags: [Lua]
 style: border
 color: primary
-description: Day-2 of programming in Lua.
+description: Day-2 of programming in Lua <i class="fas fa-terminal text-warning"></i>.
 In this note, I have explained my understanding about the number system in Lua.
 ---

 # Numbers in Lua